ahmed-abdelazim/digitalocean-scheduler/README.md

 ### Before runnig

 Add `TOKEN` as environment variable before deployment (this is the Digital Ocean token)
+### Add droplets to the snapshot process
+To add droplets you have to give it this tag `backup-true`

 ### Deploy the function